-This option is useful for customers who wish to do the following:
+This option is useful for customers who want to do the following:

-- Copyfrom the ASA binary image (as a backup). - Copy from WebVPN capture files. - Copy any other Flash files to a secure desktop.
+- Copy from the adaptive security appliance binary image (as a backup). - Copy from WebVPN capture files. - Copy any other flash files to a secure desktop.

 Removing Files from Flash Memory